rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    #### Log stream items #

 0. Click on a log stream item.
-Notice the "'"Loading function" there.
+Notice the "Loading function" there.

 0. Click on the Lambda Management Console to return.